By Ellen Kwan, Analyst

 3 Unexpected Insights on Dynamic Workforce Planning

 At the end of last year, Future of Work Research Consortium delegates came together for HSM’s Dynamic Workforce Planning Masterclass, which was full of insights, activities and cross-industry collaboration.
-Here at HSM, we’re excited to soon share our DWP report based on extensive research as well as insights from our delegates.
 Through conversations and live polling with consortium members, we have gained some new perspectives on Dynamic Workforce Planning.
 As it is often the case, learning was a two-way street at the Masterclass – we have also walked away with unexpected perspectives on Dynamic Workforce Planning.

 Upskill and Reskill for Social Mobility